mobingi/mobingi-cli/README.md

 Password:
 ```

+By default, it will only print the token value.
+To print the raw JSON output, append the `--fmt=raw` option.

 This is useful when you want to access the registry directly using other tools.
 For example, you can use the token when using Docker Registry API via `curl`.

 ```